By World BEYOND War, November 19, 2020

 Ann Wright is a retired Army Colonel who became a US diplomat for 16 years in US Embassies in Grenada, Nicaragua, Somalia, Uzbekistan, Kyrgyzstan, Sierra Leone, Micronesia and Mongolia.
 She was on the team that reopened the U.S. Embassy in Kabul in December 2001 and remained five months.
 On March 13, 2003, Wright sent a letter of resignation to then Secretary of State Colin Powell.
 Since that day, she has worked for peace, writing and speaking all over the world and has returned three times to Afghanistan.
 Wright is co-author of Dissent: Voices of Conscience.

 Kathy Kelly has been a founder of Voices in the Wilderness, coordinator of Voices for Creative Nonviolence, and member of World BEYOND War’s Advisory Board.
-During each of 20 trips to Afghanistan, Kathy, as an invited guest of the Afghan Peace Volunteers, has lived alongside ordinary Afghan people in a working class neighborhood in Kabul.
+During each of 20 trips to Afghanistan, Kathy, as an invited guest, has lived alongside ordinary Afghan people in a working class neighborhood in Kabul.

 Matthew Hoh has nearly 12 years’ experience with the United States’ wars overseas with the Marine Corps, Department of Defense, and State Department.
 He has been a Senior Fellow with the Center For International Policy since 2010.
 In 2009, Hoh resigned in protest from his post in Afghanistan with the State Department over the U.S. escalation of the war.
 When not deployed, he worked on Afghanistan and Iraq war policy and operations issues at the Pentagon and State Department from 2002-8.
 Hoh is a member of the Board of Directors for the Institute for Public Accuracy, an Advisory Board Member for Expose Facts, North Carolina Committee to Investigate Torture, Veterans For Peace, and World BEYOND War.